February 24, 2014

 23. Host a house party through our Philanthropy department, and have an HSUS executive or subject expert speak at the event.

-24. Ensure The HSUS is eligible for giving programs at your workplace.
+24. Ensure The HSUS is eligible for giving programs at your workplace and explore matching gifts from your employer.

 25. Donate your used vehicle to benefit The HSUS.